 Some of Haynes’ most notable efforts included advocating for the desegregation of public schools and her vocal and lasting opposition to the “track system” in District of Columbia schools which placed students—African Americans in particular—in either academic or vocational programs depending on their level of academic achievement in the early grades.
 Once in these trajectories, students did not have the ability to change their educational “track” even if their interests and achievements changed over time.
 Haynes was also elected fellow of the Association for the Advancement of Science in 1962.

 Martha Euphemia Lofton Haynes died in Washington, D.C. on July 24, 1980.
-She was 90.
+She was 90 years old.
 Her will indicated that Haynes left Catholic University $700,000.
 As a result the university established an endowed chair in the Department of Education, an annual colloquium, and a perpetual student loan fund all in her name.